virging-mvla/tabScraper/README.md

 # tabScraper

-Current Status :  Can take tournament name as an input string and use that to navigate to the tournament's results page.
-Todo: navigate to parli results page and sort by speaks or oppSeed
+Current Status :  Can take tournament name as an input string and use that to navigate to the tournament's parli results page.
+Todo: navigate to prelim seeding info and sort by speaks or oppSeed

 Program to determine accuracy of different metrics for predicting debate breaks